 Various plant fertilizers have different NPK ratios.
 NPK ratio means the percentage of nitrogen, phosphorus, and potassium in the compost.
 For a fiddle-leaf fig plant, the ideal NPK ratio is 3-1-2.
 The best fiddle-leaf fig fertilizer I’ve found on Amazon is the “EarthPods Ficus + FFL tree fertilizer.”
-Plenty of happy customers have shared their satisfying experience after using this fertilizer.
+Plenty of happy customers have shared their satisfying experiences after using this fertilizer.

 Plenty of Beneficial Nutrients

-This compost will deliver an optimum balance of nutrients to your plant because it contains a mix of nutrients, humic and fulvic acids, over 70 trace elements, helpful fungi, and bacteria.
+This compost will deliver an optimum balance of nutrients to your plant because it contains a mix of nutrients, humid and fulvic acids, over 70 trace elements, helpful fungi, and bacteria.
 These ingredients will help your fiddle-leaf fig plant to produce larger and healthy leaves, strengthen its trunk.